lynnfaraday/aresmush.com/tutorials/config/scenes.md

 Character cards are mini-profiles that are shown when you click on a character's icon next to their pose.
 If you enable this setting, the game will use your own custom code for the character cards instead of the built-in ones.
 See [Custom Character Cards](/tutorials/code/hooks/char-cards.html).

+## related_scenes_filter_days

+The 'related scenes' dropdown doesn't show ALL scenes for performance reasons.
+It will only show scenes that have been shared within a certain number of days.
+You can configure that limit.

 ## Custom Scene Pose Buttons

 Below the pose editor in a live scene is a row of buttons including "Add Pose" and "Add OOC".
 With custom code, you can add custom buttons here that make use of the contents of the scene pose window--for instance, for sending a text message.
 See [Custom Scene Buttons](/tutorials/code/hooks/scene-buttons.html).